karabayse/the-lodge/README.md

 ### Image Acknowledgments
 * HOME:  Lodge photo by Clarisse Meyer on Unsplash
-* EAT:  Restaurant Kitchen photo by Michael Browning on Unsplash, Plated food photo by Jimi Filipovski on Unsplash, Breakfast photo by Aldyth Moyla on Unsplash, Drink photo by Adam Jaime on Unsplash
+* EAT:  Restaurant Kitchen photo by Michael Browning on Unsplash, Plated Food photo by Jimi Filipovski on Unsplash, Breakfast photo by Aldyth Moyla on Unsplash, Drink photo by Adam Jaime on Unsplash
 * SLEEP:  Lodge Deck photo by Clarisse Meyer on Unsplash, Lodge Interior photo by Drew Coffman on Unsplash, Laptop photo by Priscilla Du Preez on Unsplash